mrtbzfl/IdentityExchangeProfiler/README.md

 # !mdvseg -f your.gro -x your.xtc -fs 0 # Create a clusters.npy for martini lipids

-## All attributes and methods have proper documentation
+# All attributes and methods have proper documentation
 help(iep.Profiler)

-## Segments to check flips between
+# Segments to check flips between
 segment_A = 1
 segment_B = 2

-## Pre-filtering by certainty
+# Pre-filtering by certainty
-# N frames to use for calculating fuzzy label assignment
-fuzzy_width = 5
+fuzzy_width = 5 # n_frames
-# The average relabeled frame annotation {-1, 0, 1} over the
-# fuzzy width to use as threshold to set label
 fuzzy_cutoff = .5

-## Pre-filtering for both labels present (useful for lipid flip-flop)
+# Pre-filtering for both labels present (useful for lipid flip-flop)
 mask_valid_frames = True

-## Post-processing to fill in
+# Post-processing to fill in
-# Fills in the removed frames due to the fact that not both labels
-# where present (respecting the total sum).
 blib_processing = True

 # Time indication